HariHebb/Practical-Application-Mod-5/README.md

 ![image](https://github.com/user-attachments/assets/cae7d57d-5499-43bf-8490-02f6571394a8)

 ## 2.2 DataFrame Information
        By running the info() method one can infer that there are ton of notional string and numerical values which have been represented as objects. e.g.: Destination, passangar and weather all could be string columns.
-In a similar vein 'Income' could be a float value
+In a similar vein 'Income' could be a float value.
+There are a total of 12684 obervations in coupons.csv
 ![image](https://github.com/user-attachments/assets/daa8a185-f75e-4da6-bb49-777cfd53583c)

 ## 2.3 Null Check